py-why/dowhy/README.rst

 .. image:: https://raw.githubusercontent.com/microsoft/dowhy/master/docs/images/do_barplot.png

+For some methods, the :code:`variable_types` field must be specified.
+It should be a :code:`dict`, where the keys are variable names, and values are 'o' for ordered discrete, 'u' for un-ordered discrete, 'd' for discrete, or 'c' for continuous.

+If the :code:`variable_types` is not specified we make use of the following implicit conversions:
+We make use of the following mapping
+    int -> 'c'
+    float -> 'c'
+    binary -> 'b'
+    category -> 'd'
+Currently we have not added support for time.

 The :code:`do` method in the causal namespace generates a random sample from $P(outcome|do(X=x))$ of the same length as your data set, and returns this outcome as a new :code:`DataFrame`.
 You can continue to perform the usual :code:`DataFrame` operations with this sample, and so you can compute statistics and create plots